Jersey City Water Quality at a Glance

 Are there PFAS “forever chemicals” in Jersey City water?

-The state implemented some of the nation’s first enforceable drinking water standards for certain PFAS compounds in 2024.
-Jersey City’s water utility monitors for these emerging contaminants and is prepared to implement treatment technologies as needed to maintain compliance with evolving regulations.
-New Jersey’s proactive approach means residents have stronger protections against PFAS exposure compared to most states.
+The state implemented some of the nation’s first enforceable drinking water standards for certain PFAS compounds in 2024, with maximum contaminant levels of 4 parts per trillion for PFOA and PFOS.
+Jersey City’s water utility monitors for these emerging contaminants and will need to implement treatment technologies to maintain compliance.
+New Jersey’s proactive approach provides stronger protections than most states, but PFAS exposure remains a significant concern requiring ongoing monitoring and potential treatment upgrades.

 What should I do if my water looks or tastes different?

-Occasional changes in taste, odor, or appearance can occur due to various factors including seasonal changes in source water, treatment process variations, or internal plumbing issues.
+Changes in taste, odor, or appearance can occur due to various factors including seasonal changes in source water, treatment process variations, disinfection byproduct formation, or internal plumbing issues.

 If you notice persistent changes in your water quality: